PaulskPt/M5Dial_Timezones_data_to_Google/README.md

 With help of MS Copilot varios functions of this sketch were investigated for possible memory leakage.
 Various functions were changed to minimize memory leakage.

 2) Display anomalies:

    a) goes black;

-   b) background inverse & text color change [image](https://imgur.com/a/m5stack-m5dial-0VMFZOe)
+   b) background inverse & text color change [image](https://imgur.com/a/m5stack-m5dial-0VMFZOe);

    c) artifacts [image](https://imgur.com/q810HSV), [video](https://imgur.com/bOArygq);

-   d) text on the display fading out;
+   d) text on the display fading out.

 It happens that the display of the M5Dial goes black at unpredictable moments.
 When this happens, long press the display button.
 This will force a software reset.
 On November 19, 2024, I created a post on M5Stack Community.
 See: [post](https://community.m5stack.com/topic/6998/m5dial-display-goes-black-randomly?_=1732462530058).
 50 people read the post.
 Nobody came with a reaction or advice to create a solution.
 I also searched
 M5Stack on Github.
 I did not find what I was looking for.